 Ready to learn how to make a simple, durable spice drawer organizer that’ll whip your disastrous spice drawer into shape in an afternoon?!

-This is a great project for small kitchens, kitchens with a not-so-awesome pantry (raising my hand here), or any kitchen that just needs some help with organization.
+This is a great project for small kitchens, kitchens with a not-so-awesome pantry (raising my hand here), or any kitchen that just needs some help with extra storage and organization.

 That covers all of us, right?